kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 |----------------------------|---------------------------|
 | ![alt text][pre_org]   | ![alt text][pre_fliped] |

-The Training data generator does some Image preprozessing too, like changing the brightness, image sharing or shadowing
+The Training data generator does some Image preprocessing too, like changing the brightness, image sharing or shadowing.

 | Brightness                 				 | Sharing                       			  |  Shadowing      			             |